Molcas/OpenMolcas/doc/source/users.guide/programs/scf.rst

               </KEYWORD>

 :kword:`DFCF`
-  Use this Keyword to scaled the exchange energy and/or correlation energy of a density functional.
+  Use this Keyword to scaled the exchange terms and/or correlation terms of a density functional.
-  This Keyword should be followed by the scaling factor for the exchange energy and the scaling factor for the correlation energy, separated by a space.
+  This Keyword should be followed by the scaling factor for the exchange terms and the scaling factor for the correlation terms, separated by a space.
   If the values are 1.0 (default), then the original density functional is used.
   For an HLE-type functional, use 1.25 (for exchange) and 0.5 (for correlation).
   Example: DFCF=1.25 0.5